laino/final-pm/doc/README.md

        * Defines when FinalPM should consider a process to
        * be ready and thus move it to the 'running' generation.
        *
-       * Valid values are 'listen' and 'message'.
+       * Valid values are 'listen', 'message', 'instant'.
        *
        * 'listen': FinalPM waits for the cluster 'listen'
        *           event, which is emitted when the application
        *           begins to listen on a socket.
+       *           Only available in cluster mode.
        *
        * 'message': FinalPM will ignore the cluster 'listen'
        *            event and instead wait for the process to
        *            send a 'ready' message with IPC,
        *            i.e. process.send('ready')
+       *
+       * 'instant': Process is immediately considered ready.
        */

       'ready-on': 'listen',